The-going/evlproject/content/pipeline/usage/interrupt_protection.md

 |  irqs_disabled()            |   hard_irqs_disabled()             |
 |  irqs_disabled_flags(flags) |   hard_irqs_disabled_flags(flags)  |

-## Stalling the head stage {# head-stall-flag}
+## Stalling the oob stage {# head-stall-flag}

-Just like the root stage is affected by the state of the [virtual interrupt disable flag]({{%relref "pipeline/optimistic.md#virtual-i-flag" %}}), the interrupt state of the head stage is controlled by a dedicated _stall bit_ flag in the head stage's status.
-In combination with the interrupt disable bit in the CPU, this software bit controls interrupt delivery to the head stage.
+Just like the in-band stage is affected by the state of the [virtual interrupt disable flag]({{%relref "pipeline/optimistic.md#virtual-i-flag" %}}), the interrupt state of the oob stage is controlled by a dedicated _stall bit_ flag in the oob stage's status.
+In combination with the interrupt disable bit in the CPU, this software bit controls interrupt delivery to the oob stage.

-When this _stall bit_ is set, interrupts which might be pending in the head stage's event log of the current CPU are not played.
+When this _stall bit_ is set, interrupts which might be pending in the oob stage's event log of the current CPU are not played.
 Conversely, the out-of-band handlers attached to pending IRQs are fired when the _stall bit_ is clear.
 The following table represents the equivalent calls affecting the stall bit for each stage: